Lindt Cafe siege: Debate on status as a terrorist event

 Scholars and social commentators have debated whether Monis was a terrorist and whether his actions could be classified as an act of terrorism.
 There is doubt as to whether or not Monis fit the definition of a lone wolf terrorist.

 Queensland University of Technology criminologist Mark Lauchs said it was important to not describe the siege as a "terrorist attack".
 Lauchs said Monis was simply a deranged person running a hostage situation.
 "This incident was not about religion and neither was it a terrorist attack, but given that perception by the paraphernalia Monis used."
 The Australian prime minister said, "[Man Haron Monis] had a long history of violent crime, infatuation with extremism and mental instability...As the siege unfolded yesterday, he sought to cloak his actions with the symbolism of the ISIL death cult."

 Prof Greg Barton (from Deakin University) and Dr Clarke Jones (ANU) told the inquest that Monis was a loner and had mental health problems, and was desperate to attach himself to something.
 Clarke suggested that if the Rebels had accepted his membership then the siege might not have happened.
 Roger Shanahan from the Lowy Institute said that if Monis had followed ISIS direction he would have just killed everyone.

 The chief of ASIO Duncan Lewis confirmed that he believed Monis to be a terrorist.
 However, former counter-terrorism adviser to the White House, Richard A. Clarke, said, "I don't think this was a lone wolf terrorist, I don't think this was a terrorist at all, I think this was someone who was committing suicide by police as a lot of people with mental problems do, and now, if they say they're a terrorist, if they say they're somehow associated with ISIS or Al Qaeda, it becomes a major event that shuts down the city and gets international attention.
 This was a person with a mental problem who tried to gain attention and succeeded, tried to shut down the city and succeeded, merely by putting up a flag that was something like the flag of ISIS."

-The difference between terrorism and terrorising acts was noted in one analysis as "enormously important"—it added that in Monis's case, terrorism "was clearly an element, but he was coming to the end of his rope with a variety of legal processes; there was clearly some mental instability."
+The difference between terrorism and terrorising acts was noted in one analysis as "enormously important"—it added that in Monis' case, terrorism "was clearly an element, but he was coming to the end of his rope with a variety of legal processes; there was clearly some mental instability."
 One view was that his lack of ties to any movement did not preclude his being a terrorist as it is "an inclusive club".
 Another commentator said, "There can be also no doubt that his attack was a terrorist act, as defined under Australia's Criminal Code Act 1995" and that, "he was a terrorist, clearly influenced by IS".